Three Trends of Our Changing Workforce- Part 4

 By Jennifer Roth, Vice President of Marketing

-To close out this series of blog posts I’ll highlight some of the ways each trend touches you as a leader – and help identify what you can do to maximize your workforce and workspace efforts to create a great organization!
+To close out this series of blog posts I’ll highlight some of the ways each trend touches you as a leader – and help identify what you can do to maximise your workforce and workspace efforts to create a great organisation!

 Succeeding at a “global” level, means you must:

-- Lower the cost of labor and increase revenue.
+- Lower the cost of labour and increase revenue.
 Move jobs where the skilled people live and leverage technology to conduct day-to-day business at lower cost.

 - Collaborate in diverse settings.
 Tap the strengths of your diverse workforce.
 Solve problems quickly with the right set of tools and resources.

 - Innovate with the big picture in mind.
 Improve your company’s products and services by using in-region experts to help create solutions that better fit customer needs.

 The stats tell the mobilization storey:

 - Telecommuting increased 73% from 2005 – 2011.